 Open your Exalate node in your browser and navigate to the Connections screen via the left-hand menu.
 Click the “Initiate connection”.

 Enter the URL of the instance you want to connect to.
 Exalate will look for it, and check Exalate is also installed there.
 When it finds it, you’ll be given the option to proceed using the Basic mode, or Script mode.

 The Basic mode is free and configures everything for you automatically.
 It’s great when you don’t want to worry about the details, and also lets you test everything out easily.

 The Script mode is more advanced and lets you decide the details of how things are shared.
 You can specify what fields are shared, how they are mapped and set the conditions for sharing.

 It’s more involved than basic mode, and it helps if you’re familiar with simple scripting or programming.
 There’s a 30-day trial if you want to test it out.

-Let’s start with the Basic mode and come back to Script mode later.
+Let’s start with the Basic mode and return to Script mode later.
 Click “Basic” and click “Next”.

 In case you don’t have access, you can generate a code to paste into your other instance.
 Click “Copy invitation code” to copy the code to your clipboard as shown in the image above.
 Paste it somewhere safe, you’ll need it later.